 Reinforcement learning defines a formal framework for the interaction between a learning agent and an environment in terms of states, actions, and rewards.
 Our interest situated in interactive approaches to reinforcement learning, where the agent directly receives the reward signal from human feedback.
 Such an expressive workflow could allow humans to teach agents specific behaviours based on subjective preferences.
-We were interested to apply interactive reinforcement learning to creative tasks related to sound.

 The project was developed with Frédéric Bevilacqua and Baptiste Caramiaux in collaboration with the ISMM group of IRCAM and the ex)situ group of LRI (INRIA), in the context of the Sorbonne Université Doctorate in Computer Science.